 - Lead weekly content preparation sessions with your LA(s) to prepare for future classes, develop deeper content understanding, explore specific pedagogical content knowledge, and exchange information about how students are progressing in the course.

-- Complete the LA Program Reflection Survey at the end of the academic year about what worked well for their students, what you would do differently next time, and about the effectiveness of the Faculty-LA working relationship.
+- Complete the LA Program Engagement Survey at the end of the academic year about what worked well for their students, what you would do differently next time, and about the effectiveness of the Faculty-LA working relationship.